 The application for a special authorization will be reviewed by the Secretary of the Barreau du Québec in order to ensure that the conditions for the issuance of the special authorization have been met and, if they have, the authorization will be issued by the bâtonnier of Québec.

-For files regarding immigration, the administrative fees are:
+For files regarding immigration, the administrative fees are, for each calendar year, in the amount of:

-These fees are payable to the Barreau du Québec by cheque or postal money order.
+These fees are payable to the Barreau du Québec by cheque, postal money order or credit card (Visa or MasterCard).

 There is no fee for renewal application.